kabaros/website-wohh/src/pages/index.md

 heading: Project Rebuild
 subheading: Rebuilding Lives and Communities
 mainpitch:
-  title: "Our mission and vision"
+  title: Our mission and vision
   description: "To marshal the resources of the Sudanese Diaspora to build the
     capacity and resilience of disaster prone and affected communities and help muster their inherent capacities and initiative to overcome their